shan-biodigital/unreal-shader-project/README.md

 All this exploration gave me some questions.

-I’m wondering what approach your team takes for writing custom HLSL shader code?
+I’m wondering what approach your team takes for writing and sharing custom HLSL shader code?

-Is it any of the options I described above, or something else?
+- Is it writing HLSL code directly in the material node editor?
+- Is it with custom plugin in C++ code compiler code?
+- Is it with custom plugin using `UMaterialExpressionCustom` nodes where user can write HLSL code?
+- Is it with using the `.usf` approach with render targets which seems to require more C++ setup?
+- Or somthing else?

 Some of these approaches are pretty good.
 But the developer experience (dx) of writing shaders was not as smooth as working in Shadertoy.

-Is it just a pipedream to wish it could be better?
-Maybe, these are things your team already solved?
-Maybe, I just don't know enough about Unreal.
+- Is it just a pipedream to wish it could be better?
+- Maybe, these are things your team already solved?
+- Maybe, I just don't know enough about Unreal?
 (I remember that writing shaders in Unity was also pretty annoying.)

+Finally, some more general questions.

-Finally, is there any documentation on how to learn/use Unreal engine?
-Do's, and don'ts?
-My understanding is that each team using Unreal may have different list of best practices, so I'm curious if something like that exists for me to read or learn from.
+- Is there any documentation on how to learn/use Unreal engine?
+- Do's, and don'ts?
+- My understanding is that each team using Unreal may have different list of best practices, so I'm curious if something like that exists for me to read or learn from.

 # Commands